apache/seatunnel/docs/en/configuration/filter-plugins/Date.md

 ##### default_value [string]

-If the date conversion fails, the current time will be used in the specified format.
+If the date conversion fails, the current time(`${now}`) will be used in the specified format.

 ##### locale [string]

-Locale.
+Locale of source field.

 ##### source_field [string]